TheAgeOfCoding/aoc-on-linux/README.md

 In order to have the classic look for menus and some messages you need to install the original fonts.
 Install the fonts in *drive_c/Program Files/Steam/steamapps/common/Age2HD/resources/_common/fonts* to your system.
 ## Prepare Wine
-Install Direct Play to your AoE II wine prefix.
+Install Direct Play to your AoE II Wine prefix.
 ## Install Voobly
 First install [the compatibility patch](https://www.memberplus.net/) and then create an account on [voobly.com](https://www.voobly.com/) and install voobly.
 ### Make voobly links work in your browser